bro-n-bro/bro_rating/README.md

 This category will check validators self delegation.
 The more you have, the more points you will get.

-5. Commission (Max 15 points)
+5. Commission (Max 10 points)

 This category will check validators commission.
 The bigger commission you have, the less points you will get.

+6. Jail (Max 10 points)

+This category will check how many time validator was jailed.
+The bigger time you was jailed, the less points you will get.

 Max point (100) will have validator who will be on the top of all categories.

-All of these categories show your resposibility (Government  participation), reliability (Pre-commit), power (Voting power) , interest (Self stake) , generosity (Commission).
+All of these categories show your resposibility (Government  participation), reliability (Pre-commit), power (Voting power) , interest (Self stake) , generosity (Commission), law abiding (Jail)

 These parameters are valuable for chain consensistenty and their "power" can be discussed, but for now we want to stay with such metrics/points.